Autism Spectrum Disorder Level 1

 People with symptoms of the Autism Spectrum or of ADHD often refer to themselves as "neurodivergent".
 Likewise, they refer to people who are not this way as "neurotypical."
 I'll help you understand the differences in the ways that neurodivergent people and neurotypical people think and act.
 I'll help you learn to fit in better in a (mostly) neurotypical world.
 Lastly, I'll help you learn to lean in to the unique strengths and differences that you bring to the table.

 A Word About Wording:

-Firstly, at Stillwater we believe that a person is a person first!
+At Stillwater ATL, we believe that a person is a person first!
 Any diagnosis used toward them is just a label, but a person is a PERSON with a unique personality and a set of experiences of great value to their fellow humans!
 So, come learn to use your unique giftings to benefit your life, the lives of others, and the WORLD!
 We all know it needs you!